jskaran4323/bookmyevent/README.md

 For future improvements:

-* Introduce a unique ID for each fund to ensure proper identification
+* I would introduce a unique Id for all funds so that they can be uniquely defined,
 * Add testing for both frontend and backend

 ---

 ## Question / Doubts

-The requirements for this task did not include authentication or role-based access control.
+* The current implementation uses the fund name as a unique identifier since the provided dataset does not include an explicit ID.
+A limitation of this approach is observed when using browser navigation (e.g., the back button).
+If a fund name is edited, navigating back may lead to a stale route (e.g., /fund/:oldName) that no longer exists, resulting in a “fund not found” state.

+* The requirements for this task did not include authentication or role-based access control.
 The term “Admin” is used only to describe a view that allows editing and deleting data.
 It does not represent an actual user role or permission system.